A Weekend in Paris

 -

-From Orly Airport, take the Orlyval light rail to Antony station before transferring to the RER B towards Saint-MichelâNotre-Dame, a convenient stop for central Paris.
+From Orly Airport (ORY), take the Orlyval light rail to Antony station, before transferring to the RER B towards Saint-Michel–Notre-Dame, a central stop in the city.

 Final Notes